On The Partition Regularity of $ax+by = cw^mz^n$: Introduction

 The structure of the paper is as follows.
 In Section \ref{SectionOnPreliminaries} we provide a statement of Rado's Theorem and briefly review some facts about the usage of ultrafilters in Ramsey Theory.
 A major goal of this section is to quickly familiarize the reader who is inexperienced with Ramsey Theory with enough basic knowledge of ultrafilters that they will be able to use as a blackbox the special kinds of ultrafilters introduced in Theorems \ref{SpecialUltrafilter} and \ref{SpecialUltrafilter6}.
-In Section \ref{PositiveResults} we prove items (i)(b), (ii), and (iii)(a-b) of Theorem \ref{MainResult} as Corollary \ref{TrivialResultForCompleteness}, Theorem \ref{GeneralPositiveResult} and Corollary \ref{MainNegativeResult} respectively.
+In Section \ref{PositiveResults} we prove items (i)(b), (ii), and (iii)(a-b) of Theorem \ref{MainResult}.

 The main result of Section \ref{NumberTheorySection} is Theorem \ref{ExistenceOfPrimesInIntro}.
 Since our proof of Theorem \ref{ExistenceOfPrimesInIntro} already requires us to work in finite extensions of $\mathbb{Q}$, we also prove a similar result as Lemma \ref{ExistenceOfPrimes} in the more general setting of rings of integers of number fields.
-We then prove item (iii)(c) of Theorem \ref{MainResult} as Corollary \ref{QuadraticCaseNegativeResult}, and we conclude the section with Lemma \ref{2VariableLemma} which is an analogue of Theorem \ref{ExistenceOfPrimesInIntro} for $2$ variables.
+We then prove item (iii)(c) of Theorem \ref{QuadraticCaseNegativeResult}, and we conclude the section with Lemma \ref{2VariableLemma} which is an analogue of Theorem \ref{ExistenceOfPrimesInIntro} for $2$ variables.

-In Section \ref{ReductionToM==1} we prove item (i)(a) of Theorem \ref{MainResult} as Theorem \ref{ReductionTom=1}.
+In Section \ref{ReductionToM==1} we prove of Theorem \ref{MainResult}(i)(a).
 We also determine the partition regularity of some equations of the form $ax+by = cwz^n$ which are not already addressed by Theorem \ref{MainResult} through the use of Lemma \ref{MinimalRadoConditionApplied}.
 In Section \ref{SectionForGeneralDomains} we investigate the partition regularity of $ax+by = cwz^n$ over general integral domains $R$ and attain results analogous to Theorem \ref{MainResult} while using methods very similar to those used in Section \ref{PositiveResults}.
-In Section \ref{SectionForSystems} we investigate the partition regularity of systems of equations of the form $a_ix_i+b_iy_i = c_iw_iz_i^n, 1 \le i \le k$ over integral domains $R$ and attain results that support Conjecture \ref{FinalConjectureInIntro}.
+In Section \ref{SectionForSystems} we investigate the partition regularity of systems of equations of the form $a_ix_i+b_iy_i = c_iw_iz_i^n, 1 \le i \le k$ over integral domains $R$ and attain results that support Conjecture \ref{FinalConjectureIntro}.